kubedb/cli/docs/guides/mongodb/initialization/using-script.md

   In this tutorial we will use .js script stored in GitHub repository [kubedb/mongodb-init-scripts](https://github.com/kubedb/mongodb-init-scripts).

-> Note: The yaml files used in this tutorial are stored in [docs/examples/mongodb](https://github.com/kubedb/cli/tree/master/docs/examples/mongodb) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: The yaml files used in this tutorial are stored in [docs/examples/mongodb](https://github.com/kubedb/cli/tree/master/docs/examples/mongodb) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Prepare Initialization Scripts